In most firms, never mind a law firm, planning isn't at the top of the to-do list.

 As we have mentioned before, marketing to the whole wide world is a very difficult task and you should invest your marketing budget on being specific instead.
 To help you in this regard you need to develop a semi-fictitious representation of your ideal clients.

 We call these Client Personas and will provide you with an understanding of who it is you are actually trying to sell to and will help to guide all of your future marketing & business development activities.

 A good tip is not to try and develop 15 different personas at the beginning as three or four is all you need to get started and get a handle on the types of people you are targeting.

 To help you develop Client Personas for your law firm we have included a Checklist below to help guide you.

 3. Statement of Intent

-Before jumping in and listing all the particular activities you are going to pursue, you should develop a Strategic Statement of Intent for each of your key objectives.
-This is simply one paragraph, or at most, half a page, trying to distill down your high level strategy.
+Before jumping in and listing all the particular activities you are going to pursue, you should develop a Statement of Intent for each of your key objectives.

-Take each objective, your market positioning and each persona, and craft a statement which will outline what it is you are going to do to achieve each of them.
+Take each objective, your market positioning and each persona, and craft a statement to outline what it is you are going to do to achieve your objectives.

-This may seem a bit odd, as you will want to run straight into your action plans, however by doing this you will be able to articulate the five or six BIG marketing & business development strategies for your law firm which can then be developed out into further detail in the next section, “What Will You Actually Do?”.
+This may seem a bit odd, as you will want to run straight into your action plans, however by doing this you will be able to articulate the five or six BIG marketing & business development strategies for your law firm which can then be developed out into further detail in the next section.

 This is where the rubber hits the road for your law firm growth strategy, as this is the section where you need to consider all of the different activities you will focus on in order to deliver your strategy and achieve your objectives.